9th Infantry Division (Poland): 1939 Invasion of Poland

 As part of Pomorze Army the 9th I.D. defended the 70-kilometer line between the town of Pruszcz and the village of Gostycyn in Polish Pomerania.
 The division fought in the 1939 Defensive War under Colonel Józef Werobej.
 In the morning of September 1, 1939, it was attacked by three Wehrmacht divisions – 2nd Armored-Motorized, 3rd Armored and 32nd I.D.
 After heavy fighting, the Poles withdrew in the evening to the area of Cekcyn.
 Another defence line was established there, but the Germans broke it, and the 9th I.D. retreated over the Brda and to the suburbs of Bydgoszcz.

 The 2nd Motorized Infantry Division advanced in the north, facing Polish 35th Infantry Regiment.
 The 3rd Panzer Division in the middle, and the 32nd Infantry Division in the south, along the Brda river, where it faced Polish 22nd Infantry Regiment.

 On the night of September 1/2, Polish units retreated behind the Brda, concentrating near Bysławek.
 The 22nd Regiment was transferred to the 15th Infantry Division and sent to Bydgoszcz, while remaining subunits of the 9th Division were ordered to join forces with the 27th Infantry Division, and to attack German panzer columns, heading towards the Brda.

 Since the 27th Division did not arrive on time, General Władysław Bortnowski ordered both units to attack simultaneously, with the support of Czersk Operational Group.
 Thus, the Polish attack was set to begin on the morning of September 3, and the objective was to push the Germans back behind the Brda.
 However, since both Polish divisions failed to cooperate as their communication failed, the assault turned into a failure, with the German 3rd Armored Division managing to halt it.

 After the defeat, the 9th I.D. gathered in the forests north of Bydgoszcz.
 Soon afterwards, it was attacked by the Luftwaffe.
 Unable to defend itself and without air support, the division scattered and ceased to exist.
 Only the 35th Infantry Regiment remained as a unit and managed to break out of the German encirclement on September 5.

 Later in World War II

-A 9th Infantry Division was also formed as part of the Anders Army briefly in 1942, and there was a 9th Home Army Infantry Division active in 1944.
+The 9th Infantry Division was reformed as part of the Anders Army briefly in January 1942 in the town of Margilon.
+It was commanded by Colonel Marian Bolesławicz until it was disbanded on 4 April 1942.
+The Polish Home Army formed the 9th Home Army Infantry Division and was active in 1944.
+Additionally, the Polish People's Army reformed the 9th Infantry Division in 1944 in the city of Białystok.
+It participated in the Prague offensive.

 Cold War

-Additionally, the Polish People's Army formed a 9th Infantry Division, which was active from 1944 to 1962, after which it became the 9th Mechanised Division.
+On 7 March 1962, the division was disbanded and its remaining elements were reorganized into the 9th Mechanised Division.